 Business continuity (BC) refers to the maintenance of business functions during the event of significant disruption.
 A business continuity plan covers business processes, human resources, assets, business partners, and more.

 Many people mistake a disaster recovery (DR) plan as the same as a business continuity plan.
-A DR plan places more focus on restoring an IT infrastructure, whereas a BC plan looks at the entire organization’s continuity.
+A DR plan focuses more on restoring an IT infrastructure, whereas a BC plan looks at the entire organization’s continuity.

 Why a Business Continuity Plan Matters

 It’s vital to retain current customers while also increasing your customer base.
-Because restoring IT is crucial for most businesses, there are numerous disaster recovery solutions available.
-Being able to handle incidents effectively can positively affect your company’s reputation and market value while increasing customer confidence.
+Because restoring IT is crucial for most businesses, numerous disaster recovery solutions are available.
+Handling incidents effectively can positively affect your company’s reputation and market value while increasing customer confidence.
 For starters, you can learn how to create a data backup strategy by taking a look at our comprehensive guide.

-If your company doesn’t have a BC plan in place, you must start assessing your business procedures.
-Evaluate which areas are vulnerable and the potential losses if those processes happen to go down.
+You must start assessing your business procedures if your company doesn’t have a BC plan.
+Evaluate which areas are vulnerable and the potential losses if those processes fail.
 Next, develop a plan, which should generally involve these six steps: